ajrichards/notebook/docker/INSTALL-NVIDIA-DOCKER.rst

 ## or open a bash session in the container

-   ~$ sudo docker run --runtime=nvidia -it tensorflow/tensorflow:latest-gpu bash
+   ~$ sudo docker run -u $(id -u):$(id -g) -v ~/repos/notebook:/home/notebook --runtime=nvidia -it tensorflow/tensorflow:latest-gpu-py3 bash

+Then cd into /home/notebook and

+   ~$ python test-tensorflow-gpu.py